laravel/docs/upgrade.md

 ### Composer Update

 Once you have completed the changes above, you can run the `composer update` function to update your core application files!
-If you receive class load errors, try running the `update` command with the `--no-scripts` option enabled like so: `composer update --no-scripts`.
+If you receive class load errors, try running the `update` command with the `--no-scripts` option enabled like so: `composer update --no-scripts` (On Linux, you may have to run `sudo composer update` if you are getting Permission Denied errors).

 ### Wildcard Event Listeners